RajatJangra2653/dp-420-cosmos-db-dev/instructions/23-index-optimization.md

 For write-heavy workloads or workloads with large JSON objects, it can be advantageous to optimize the indexing policy to only index properties that you know you will want to use in your queries.

-In this lab, we will use a test .NET application to insert a large JSON item into an Azure Cosmos DB SQL API container using the default indexing policy, and then using an indexing policy that has been tuned slightly.
+In this lab, we will use a test .NET application to insert a large JSON item into an Azure Cosmos DB SQL API container using the default indexing policy and then using an indexing policy that has been tuned slightly.

 ## Lab objectives